Sima Yi: Battle of Wuzhang Plains

 After a standoff lasting more than 100 days, Sima Yi heard from civilians Zhuge Liang had died from illness and the Shu army had burnt down their camp and retreated.
 He then led his troops to pursue the enemy and caught up with them but withdrew when the Shu forces got into battle formation.
 Some days later, Sima Yi surveyed the remains of the Shu camp and said; "He was a genius".
 He also concluded Zhuge Liang was indeed dead when he saw the Shu army had hastily retreated.
 Xin Pi felt they could not yet be certain about Zhuge Liang's death but Sima Yi said: "The most important things in an army are its documents, troops, horses, and supplies.
-(Zhuge Liang) has abandoned all of them.
+[Zhuge Liang] has abandoned all of them.
 How can a person lose his five most important organs and still be alive?
 We should quickly pursue (the enemy)."
-The ground in the Guanzhong region was full of Tribulus terrestris so Sima Yi sent 2,000 men wearing wooden clogs with flat soles to clear the path before his main army advanced and continued pursuing the enemy, although he retreated when he encountered the Shu forces.
-When Sima Yi reached Chi'an (赤岸), he asked the residents there about Zhuge Liang and heard here was a saying: "A dead Zhuge (Liang) scares away a living Zhongda".
-When Sima Yi heard that, he laughed and said: "I can predict the thoughts of the living but I can't predict the dead's."
+The ground in the Guanzhong region was full of Tribulus terrestris – a ground level plant with spiky burrs – so Sima Yi sent 2,000 men wearing wooden clogs with flat soles to clear the path before his main army advanced and continued pursuing the enemy, although he retreated when he encountered the Shu forces.
+When Sima Yi reached Chi'an (赤岸), he asked the residents there about Zhuge Liang and heard there was a saying: "A dead Zhuge scares away a living Zhongda".
+When Sima Yi heard that, he laughed and said: "That's because I can predict the living; I can't predict the dead."

 In 235, Sima Yi was promoted to Grand Commandant and had the number of taxable households in his marquisate increased.
 In the same year, when the Shu general Ma Dai led troops to invade Wei, Sima Yi sent Niu Jin to lead Wei forces to resist the invaders.
 Niu Jin defeated Ma Dai and killed more than 1,000 enemy soldiers.
 However, this account from the Book of Jin is not referenced in the Zizhi Tongjian.
 When a famine broke out in North China Plain, Sima Yi had more than five million hu of grain transported from Chang'an to Luoyang to aid in disaster relief efforts.

 Around this time, Sima Yi established a military market at Chang'an.
 When an official named Yan Fei (顏斐) reported that the soldiers were insulting the people living there, he summoned the market captain and personally flogged him 100 times in front of Yan Fei, and thereafter strictly supervised the conduct of all the officials and soldiers.